joetaco06/joetaco06/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
     <p>I'm a Economist specializing in Data Analysis.
-I enjoy to discover new places.</p>
+I enjoy to discover new places and learning new challenging things.</p>
 </div>